 Tomato sauce you make from scratch is homey and delicious — and so surprisingly easy!

 There are three basic styles of tomato sauces.
-Long simmering sauces achieve a rich, complex flavor.
-Barely-cooked sauces have a lighter flavor more recognizable of fresh tomatoes, but a little bit of cooking softens the tomatoes and brings out their sweetness.
+Long simmering tomato-based pasta sauces achieve a rich, complex flavor.
+Barely cooked tomato sauces have a lighter flavor more recognizable of fresh tomatoes, but a little bit of cooking softens the tomatoes and brings out their sweetness.
 Uncooked sauces are bright and refreshing, and are best made with thoroughly ripe summer tomatoes.

-Long-simmered tomato sauce is delicious any time of year.
+Here’s how to make long-simmered tomato sauce — the classic spaghetti sauce that’s delicious any time of year.
 As it simmers and the liquid slowly cooks off, the sauce thickens and the flavors build and meld together.
 Any other vegetables you add to the sauce will become richer and sweeter the longer they cook.

 During the summer, turn a bumper crop of ripe tomatoes into a long-simmered tomato sauce.
 And when fresh tomatoes are out of season, it’s perfectly fine to use canned tomatoes.